jianhuah/learngit/readme.txt

 Git has a mutable index called stage.
 Git tracks changes of files.
 link to GitHub remote@20180409.
-@20180410£º
+@20180410:
-Creating a new branch is quick.
+Creating a new branch is quick AND simple.